SheilaGrace/ProjectUndertaker/Terms.md

 #### 【Virtual Personality】

-A one-time phenomenon created by *"playing"* the *"Record"* of **Individuality** through the **Reincarnation Protocol**.
+A one-time phenomenon created by *"playing"* the *"Record"* of **"Individuality"** through the **"Reincarnation Protocol"**.
 Results vary with each session, with no reproducibility.
 However, detailed information on the location, situation, performer, instruments used, conductor, and repertoire increases the precision of the recreation.
 Having only the *"Notes"* does not suffice since different performers and instruments can result in entirely different *"Melodies"*, making it clear that data sampling must go beyond mere *"Notes"*.

 #### 【Identity Record】